Living in Osaka Vs. Tokyo

 Housing is generally the biggest expense in both cities, but it can be more expensive in Tokyo.
 For example, in Tokyo, a one-bedroom apartment in the city center may cost around ¥120,000 to ¥180,000 per month, whereas, in Osaka, you could find a similar apartment for around ¥75,000 to ¥120,000 per month.

 However, it’s worth noting that the cost of housing can vary significantly depending on the neighborhood and the apartment size.
-The cost of the basic utilities, including electricity, gas, and water, are similar in both cities.
-You may like to check the guide about average rent in Tokyo. and also the cost of living in Japan.
+The cost of basic utilities, including electricity, gas, and water, is similar in both cities.
+You may like to check the guides about average rent in Tokyo. and the cost of living in Japan.

 The cost of groceries is relatively similar in both cities, but some items might be slightly more expensive in Tokyo.
 For instance, a liter of milk may cost around ¥200 in Tokyo, while it might be around ¥180 in Osaka.